CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 To export multiple files, first compress them into a single folder, then encrypt as a single file.

-1. Place all files in a folder.
+1. Create a new folder.
-2. Right-click the folder, select Send to > Compressed (zipped) folder.
+2. Place all files into the folder.
+3. Right-click the folder, select **Compress**.
+Now your folder is a .zip file and can be exported.

 ### Encrypt the file or folder